XHDF-TDT: Privatization

 In 1993, the administration of Carlos Salinas de Gortari auctioned off Imevisión and some other government-owned media ventures in various packages.
 Radio Televisión del Centro, headed by electronics store owner Ricardo Salinas Pliego, bought all of the TV stations.
 The result was the creation of Televisión Azteca, which took its name from the holding company created for the largest of the packages: the Red Nacional 13, including XHDF.

-Digital television
+Technical information

-Digital subchannels
+Subchannels

-The station's digital channel is multiplexed:
+The station's signal is multiplexed:

 Repeaters

 XHDF-TDT has eight direct repeaters: